cosmo-team/cosmo/README.md

 $ cosmo-color  [-b <color_mask2>] [-a <color_mask1>] [-o <output_prefix>] [--] [--version] [-h] <input_file> <color_file> # BubbleCaller

 ```
+# Legacy Information
+Note: Information below this point was in sync with previous states of this software but may be out of date now.

 practical example using the cortex front end:
 ```sh
 $ cd /s/oak/b/nobackup/muggli/src/CORTEX_release_v1.0.5.21/demo/example4_using_reference_genome_to_exclude_paralogs